vyvyd/cache-control-test-spring-boot/README.md

 ## Why

-I needed to check how the `Cache-Control` header works with a simple Spring Boot app in the backend and a React App in the frontend.
+I needed to check how the `Cache-Control` with `max-age` header works with a simple Spring Boot app in the backend and a React App in the frontend.

 ## How to use